Policy or Procedure: Policies - UW Graduate School Skip to content

 The academic unit is responsible for assessing whether a faculty member meets the following required qualifications for a Graduate Faculty appointment based on the faculty member’s academic background and the nature of scholarship and research in that unit.

-• Active involvement in (or, for an initial appointment, qualification for) graduate student teaching, mentoring, and/or research supervision.
+• Active involvement in (or, for an initial appointment, qualification for) graduate student teaching, mentoring, and/or research and scholarship supervision.

-• Research-based scholarship as demonstrated by peer-reviewed publications, equivalent creative work, or equivalent teaching-based scholarship, as defined by the academic unit.
+• Research-based scholarship as demonstrated by peer-reviewed publications, equivalent creative work, or equivalent teaching-, clinical-, or practice-based scholarship, as defined by the academic unit.

 4.1.2 Doctoral Endorsement